 For the privilege of working or conducting a business in the locality

 Medical and eye exams required by your employer

-Supplies and general office or operating expenses -- You can deduct the cost of tools that wear out and you throw away within 1 year from the date of purchase.
+Supplies and general office or operating expenses -- You can deduct the cost of tools that wear out and you throw away within one year from the date you bought them.
 However, you must depreciate the cost of tools that both: